cloudytuts/website/content/en/tutorials/docker/how-to-deploy-java-with-tomcat-on-kubernetes.md

 ---

-In this tutorial, you will learn how to deploy your Java Webapps on Tomcat with Kubernetes.
+In this tutorial, you will learn how to deploy your Java Webapps on Tomcat with Docker.

 Apache provides a large list of Docker images for running Tomcat as a container.
 In fact, there likely more Tomcat images than most any project hosted on Docker Hub.
 The caveat is they all run OpenJDK.
 While OpenJDK has come along ways since its inception, there are still some differences between it and Java JDK.